FunAndHelpfulDragon/python-Functions/docs/source/Modules/Check.rst

     :type input: str
     :param type: The check to run.
     :type type: check.ModeEnum.yesno
-    :param y: The yes return function
+    :param y: (Optional) The yes return function
     :type y: function
-    :param n: The no return function
+    :param n: (Optional) The no return function
     :type n: function
+    :param yA: (Optional) Data to pass into the yes function
+    :type yA: any
+    :param nA: (Optional) Data to pass into the no function
+    :type nA: any
     :return: If yes or no got entered
     :rtype: bool